reflex-frp/reflex-platform/reflex-frp.org/guide_to_event_management.rst

 ===========================

 In order to leverage the full power of reflex, one has to effectively use ability to create Event propagation graphs.
-This guide covers the basics and ...
+This guide covers the basics

 Event Creation
 --------------